Job Offer from July 28, 2022

 Postdoc for precision interferometry in gravitational wave detectors

 The Albert Einstein Institute (AEI) offers a unique research environment with groups working in ground- and space-based laser interferometry, laser development, non-classical light sources, modern control, and gravitational wave data analysis.
 AEI researchers are involved in all operating and planned gravitational wave detectors worldwide.
 It is one of the world-leading gravitational wave detector instrumentation institutions and offers high-class optics laboratories, professional electronics, and mechanical workshops.
 The open position is part of the cooperative project Glass Technologies for the Einstein Telescope of the AEI in Hanover and the Fraunhofer Institute for Applied Optics and Precision Engineering.
 The Einstein Telescope is a planned gravitational wave observatory in Europe, and AEI is involved in various research activities to make it a reality.
 Within our project, we will develop critical technologies for the Einstein Telescope seismic isolation, such as integrating Meta-lens structures with monolithic fiber collimators.
 In addition, numerical and analytic modeling will be performed to define requirements for the instrumentation.

 Applicants should hold a Ph.D. in physics, or equivalent, and should have one or more of the following skills:

 - Extensive experience with high precision optics, optical systems, and precision metrology.

 - Excellent organizational skills and experience in mentoring students.

 - Analytical analysis and numerical simulations of physical systems.

 We are particularly interested in hiring motivated, communicative, and creative applicants with excellent analytical thinking.
-You should be interested in learning various skills such as numerical modeling, electronic and mechanical design, and working with precision optics.

 Please note the data protection information on: https://www.aei.mpg.de/515110/privacy-policy